 Here at Lulu, we talk daily about how every person has a story to tell.
 About the role of publishing in knowledge sharing and the importance of text in education and business.
 We have a keen sense of how critical it is that we as a culture write down and retain the world around us.
 Interactions with authors who write with purpose drives us to make our platform even better.

 We write for a lot of reasons, but one thing we don’t think about as much is just how crucial writing is for us as individuals.
 The simple act of writing is in and of itself a special release, whether we write fiction for pleasure, non-fiction for memories, or manuals to share knowledge, writing unburdens us of something stored inside of us.
 And in doing so, we offer that something up to the world.
 We give a little piece of ourselves so that others might enjoy it or learn from it.

-Recently, we were reminded of this by someone who persevered through a difficult time thanks to writing.
+Recently, we were reminded of this by someone who persevered through a difficult time thanks to writing with purpose.

 Here is his story:

 About a year ago a lot of intense things happened in my life, and I fell into a deep depression, and it caused a lot of problems for me and my family.
 I was really struggling to get out of it.
 I started to journal things each day, but it wasn’t the same.
 And my wife would say how she missed the “old me” before I got really depressed for about 9 months.
 I decided to do both, write something to help myself, but also write something to help her see me that she married, not the depressed me.